Microsoft’s GDPR Commitments to Customers of our Generally Available Enterprise Software Products

 Where can I find Microsoft’s contractual commitments with regard to the GDPR?

-You can find Microsoft’s contractual commitments with regard to the GDPR in the Online Services Terms, which provide Microsoft’s privacy and security commitments, data processing terms and GDPR Terms for Microsoft-hosted services to which customers subscribe under a volume licensing agreement.
-The GDPR Terms are in Attachment 4 to the Online Services Terms, at the end of the document, and they commit Microsoft to the requirements of processors in GDPR Article 28 and other relevant articles of the GDPR.
+You can find Microsoft’s contractual commitments with regard to the GDPR in the Online Services Data Protection Addendum, which provides Microsoft’s privacy and security commitments, data processing terms and GDPR Terms for Microsoft-hosted services to which customers subscribe under a volume licensing agreement.
+These terms commit Microsoft to the requirements of processors in GDPR Article 28 and other relevant articles of the GDPR.

 Microsoft extends the GDPR Terms to all customers of generally available enterprise software products licensed by us or our affiliates under Microsoft software license terms, effective as of May 25, 2018, regardless of the applicable version of the enterprise software, to the extent Microsoft is a processor or subprocessor of personal data in connection with such software, and so long as Microsoft continues to offer or support the version.
 Support details can be found in the Microsoft Lifecyle Policy at https://support.microsoft.com/en-us/lifecycle.